 - to assist in considering your capacity to pay and your eligibility for hardship assistance,

-- to comply with legal and regulatory obligations,
+- to comply with our legal and regulatory obligations,

 - to administer our website and ensure continuous improvement of our website,